lauenroth/dotfiles/README.md

 3. Sign in to all things
 4. Restart your computer

-## More commands

-`chflags nohidden ~/Library`
-`defaults write com.apple.finder AppleShowAllFiles YES` `defaults write com.apple.finder ShowPathbar -bool true` `defaults write com.apple.finder ShowStatusBar -bool true`

 ## Inspired by...

-This repository was inspired by [Duncan's Dotfiles](https://github.com/damcclean/dotfiles).
+This repository was inspired by [Duncan's Dotfiles](https://github.com/damcclean/dotfiles) and [Dries' Dotfiles](https://github.com/driesvints/dotfiles).